- *** Pointe

 view.
 A handsome, very British lighthouse in the tropical Indian Ocean; it replaced a lightship station established in 1867.

+Locally it is usually called the Phare d'Albion.
 Located on a headland about 10 km (6 mi) southwest of Port Louis, the national

 capital.
 Accessible by road.
 Site open, tower open by arrangement with the attendant.